 Cost: FREE (but you must register to attend)

 11 am – 11:15 am Welcome and Overview

 11:15 am - 1:10 pm Presentations

 - Dennis Tamura, co-owner, discusses Blue Heron Farm's overall operation and how his nest boxes support avian pest control.

-- Dr. Matthew Johnson, PhD, Humboldt State, discusses Barn Owl prey, hunting behavior, habitat influences, and the best types and locations of nest boxes.
+- Matthew Johnson, PhD, Humboldt State, describes Barn Owl prey, hunting behavior, habitat influences, and the best types and locations of nest boxes.

-- Dr. Melanie Truan, PhD, UC Davis, discusses nest box plans, installation, monitoring techniques, and reproductive outcomes, with examples from the Putah Creek Nestbox Highway and Davis Nestbox Network.
+- Melanie Truan, PhD, UC Davis, describes nest box plans, installation, monitoring techniques, and reproductive outcomes, with examples from the Putah Creek Nestbox Highway and Davis Nestbox Network.

 1:10 pm -1:30 pm Q&A and Networking

 Dennis Tamura and Lori Perry, and their crew from the Santa Cruz area and from the Jalisco and Michoacan regions of Mexico, raise 20 acres of organic vegetables and flowers on a farm surrounded by live oaks.

 With 32 nest boxes that support a multitude of Tree Swallows and Western Bluebirds, Blue Heron Farm is an oasis for birds, as the name implies.
 Every spring, pairs of these smaller birds begin scouting for their ideal box as they hunt pest insects in the air and on the ground.